Rob Robinson (American football): Playing career

 Robinson was a four-year letterman and three-year starter playing as a fullback at William Jewell College.
 In both 1997 and 1998, Robinson was the Special Teams Player of the Year, was an all-conference selection his junior year, and was named to the Player's Leadership Committee and All-Heart of America Athletic Conference Third Team as a senior.

 Personal life

-Robinson and his wife, Jess, have two sons beckett and tabor and one daughter grier.
+Robinson and his wife, Jes, have two sons beckett and tabor and one daughter grier.